Skip to Main Content

 Archives & Special Collections

-Archives & Special Collections website
+Archives & Special Collections website This link opens in a new window

 The Hartley Library’s Special Collections include the Anglo-Jewish Archives, Wellington Papers, Broadlands Archive, rare books and printed collections such as the Parkes Library and Cope Collection.

-Printed Special Collections
+Printed Special Collections This link opens in a new window

 The collections contain over 50,000 books on a wide range of subjects, with publications dating from the fifteenth century to the present day.

-Cope Collection, Special Collections
+Cope Collection, Special Collections This link opens in a new window

 The Cope Collection includes books, pamphlets, journals, prints, photographs and postcards on all aspects of life in Hampshire and the Isle of Wight.

-Parkes Library, Special Collections
+Parkes Library, Special Collections This link opens in a new window

 The Parkes Library was established by James Parkes, a tireless campaigner against anti-Semitism, and is a major resource for the study of Jewish/non-Jewish relations across the ages.